 In fact, the central bank isn’t expected to make any changes until after the July 2 election and the Q2 2016 inflation numbers are out.

 That doesn’t mean that the RBA won’t be making headlines though.
 If you’ve read the Australian economy snapshot, then you’ll know that much of the economy’s growth still depends on mining, consumption, and exports.

 With a weak wage growth weighing on inflation and fewer mining activities putting more pressure on Australia’s non-mining-related goods, the RBA can easily give some dovish remarks tomorrow and even jawbone the Aussie a bit.

 Looking at the past two RBA decisions, we can break down AUD/USD’s price action into three observations:

 1. Buy the rumor, sell the news

 AUD/USD tends to trend in one direction from the start of the day up until the hour of the RBA’s decision.
-In both cases, the event candle cancelled out all of the early Asian session gains/losses.
+In both cases, the event candle canceled out all of the early Asian session gains/losses.
 Are AUD/USD traders just into buying the rumor and selling the news?

 2. AUD/USD always reacts to the event.

-I’ve looked as far back as the last FOUR interest rate events and saw that AUD/USD always reacts to the news whether the RBA made changes or not.
+I’ve looked as far back as the last FOUR interest rate events and seen that AUD/USD always reacts to the news whether the RBA made changes or not.
 The candles can be as short as 25 pips or as long as 150 pips.
 One possible explanation is that forex traders who have “priced in” the event usually take profits right at the actual release.

 3. The RBA-related moves stop at the start of the London session.